rlcamp/fft_anywhere/readme.md

 ## How it works

- The core of the FFT is a set of functions for the DFTs/FFTs of size 3, 4, 5, 7, and 8.
+ The core of the implementation is a set of primitives for the DFTs of sizes 3, 5, and 7, and unrolled FFTs of sizes 4 and 8.
 A second set of functions implements the Cooley-Tukey decomposition for T / S x S, for S = 2, 3, 4, 5, and 7.
-Each of these functions decomposes a length-T FFT into S FFTs of length T/S, followed by T/S FFTs of length S, where the latter are implemented using the relevant primitive DFT/FFT function.
+These are used recursively to decompose a length-T Fourier transform into S transforms of length T/S, followed by T/S transforms of length S, where the latter are implemented using the relevant primitive DFT or FFT function.

  In this way, all FFTs of length T=2^a 3^b 5^c 7^d, for nonnegative integers a-d, may be computed.
+The real-to-complex and complex-to-real transform variants require that T be a multiple of 4, otherwise there are no further restrictions.

- The twiddle factors are precomputed for a given FFT length and may be reused indefinitely and across threads.
+ The recursive function call structure, and the twiddle factors for each stage of the recursion, are precomputed for a given FFT length and may be reused indefinitely and across threads, with no per-use requirement for a memory allocator.
 The transform is out-of-place, with the destination buffer used as scratch space.
 The inverse complex-to-real transform distorts its input, but the other three transforms do not.

 ## Caveats about compilation